matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 verification messages are encrypted, clients must ensure that all the recipient's unverified devices receive the keys necessary to decrypt the messages, even if they would normally not be given the keys to decrypt messages in the room.
-Alternatively, verification messages may be sent unencrypted.
+Alternatively, verification messages may be sent unencrypted, though this is not encouraged.

 Upon receipt of Alice's `m.key.verification.request` message, if Bob's device does not understand any of the methods, it should not cancel the request as one